How do Closing Costs Work?

-Many of the costs associated with buying residential real estate are associated with getting the mortgage loan.
+As you'll see below, many of the buyer's closing costs cover the costs of originating the mortgage loan.
 Since Tenby J. Dahman has extensive experience with mortgages and closings, we are closing cost experts.

-Below you'll find a fairly general list of costs for buying residential real estate.
-We will provide you with a specific list of your closing costs when we provide your Good Faith Estimate.
+Below is a generic list of costs for buying a home.
+We will always provide a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs